How To Encourage Others?

 - Be pleasant, and be there for others.
 Sometimes just being there can be enough.

-- Comfort others in a way that you would appreciate being comforted, not in a condescending way, but in a compassionate, caring manner.
+- Comfort others so that you would appreciate being comforted, not in a condescending way, but in a compassionate, caring manner.

 - Consciously focus on blessings instead of problems.

-- Don’t forget, when you encourage someone else, a part of you becomes encouraged too.
+- Don’t forget that a part of you becomes encouraged when you encourage someone else.

 - Encourage others to accept reality, but do not encourage others to have a pity party.